 Action engagement is when someone clicks through to your website.

-Action engagement is the point where your social media activities connect with your brand’s overall marketing strategy.
+Action engagement is the point where your social media activities connect with your nonprofit marketing strategy.
 To maximize the effectiveness of action engagement, you need to make sure your website is set up to “close the deal”

 - How do I get them to take that action?

 What Type of Social Media Engagement Should I Measure?

-For example, if your strategy focuses on increasing brand recognition, amplification engagement is very valuable to you.
+For example, if your strategy focuses on increasing the online authority of your nonprofit, amplification engagement is very valuable.